anonymous666-speech/Demo-VChangeCodec/index.md

 ## Abstract
-Neural speech codecs (NSCs) enable high-quality real-time communication (RTC) at low bit rates, making them efficient for bandwidth-constrained environments.
+Neural speech codecs enable high-quality real-time communication (RTC) at low bit rates, making them efficient for bandwidth-constrained environments.
-However, customizing or modifying the timbre of transmitted voices still relies on separate voice conversion (VC) systems, creating a gap in fully integrated systems that can simultaneously optimize efficient transmission and streaming VC with no additional latency.
+However, customizing the timbre of transmitted voices still relies on separate voice conversion (VC) systems, resulting in a cascaded pipeline with high latency.
-In this paper, we propose a high-efficiency VChangeCodec, which integrates the Voice Changer model directly into the speech Codec.
-This design seamlessly switches between the original voice mode and customized voice change mode in real-time.
-Specifically, leveraging the target speaker’s embedding, we incorporate a lightweight causal projection network within the encoding module of VChangeCodec to adapt timbre at the token level.
-These adapted tokens are quantized and transmitted to the decoding module, to generate the converted speech of the target speaker.
-The integrated framework achieves an ultra-low latency of just 40 ms and requires fewer than 1 million parameters, making it ideal for RTC scenarios such as online conferencing.
-Our comprehensive evaluations, including subjective listening tests and objective performance assessments, demonstrate that VChangeCodec excels in timbre adaptation capabilities compared to state-of-the-art (SOTA) VC models.
-We are confident that VChangeCodec provides an efficient and flexible framework for RTC systems, tailored to specific operator requirements.
+In this paper, we present _VChangeCodec_, a real-time neural speech codec with native VC capacity and switchable voice modes.
+Specifically, we design a fully causal convolutional network and use the scalar quantization codebook to acquire compact tokens.
+For voice change mode, leveraging the target speaker's embedding, we incorporate a lightweight causal projection network that can be optionally activated within the encoding module to adapt timbre at the token level.
+These adapted tokens are quantized and transmitted to the decoding module to generate the converted speech of the target speaker.
+Experiments demonstrate that our VChangeCodec with fewer than 3M parameters performs competitively in speech reconstruction and excels in timbre adaptation capabilities with an ultra-low latency of 40 ms, making it ideal for RTC scenarios such as online conferencing.
 <!--
 comments
 ## Model Overview